 This draft rule is the result of a rule change request from Federal Energy Minister Josh Frydenberg on behalf of the Australian government.
 It has been consolidated with two other requests from individuals related to inaccurate estimated meter reads.
 The draft rule addresses issues raised by all three proponents.

-This proposed rule change is part of a package of initiatives from ministers following the Australian Government’s round table discussions with energy retailers last year.
-For more information on the AEMC’s retail work program see our consumer protection action plan to help deliver more affordable energy by giving consumers more control over their energy bills.
+Allowing meter self-reads is part of a package of initiatives following the Australian Government’s round table discussions with energy retailers last year.
+For more information see the AEMC’s consumer protection action plan to help deliver more affordable energy by giving customers more control over their energy bills.